Opcodes of the Hermes virtual machine

 Arg3 is the number of static elements.

-Arg4 is the index in the array buffer table.
+Arg4 is the offset in the array buffer table.

 Create a new, empty Object using the built-in constructor (regardless of